The lowest calorie alcohol?

-Sugar content in wines and prosecco
+Sugar in wines and prosecco

 When wines are described as dry it means they are lower in sugar, anything described as Brut has less than 12g of sugar in the final bottle.
 Whereas an Extra dry wine is from 12 to 17g, dry is 17 to 32g and demi-sec is 32 to 50g per bottle.
 So the new brands launching the ‘Skinny’ low calorie proseccos are just using different terms to describe wines that already exist.

 The claims made by sparkling wines to be low calorie and low in sugar should be taken with a pinch of salt or should we say sugar.
 As of course ultimately these brands are all trying to sell alcohol.

 But in general when comparing sparkling wines to other drinks such as cider or gin liqueurs they are considerably lower in sugar.
-Meaning you can indulge and feel slightly less guilty!
-After all life is all about the occasional excess.
+Meaning you can indulge and feel slightly less guilty.
+After all life is all about the occasional excess!

 COPYRIGHT ⓒ RENEGADE WINES LTD 2019